Dynamit/referee/README.md

 And then execute:

-    $ bundle
+    $ bundle --binstubs

-Or install it yourself as:
+Or install it yourself with:

     $ gem install robjc